voidnerd/MLM-Solution/README.md

 # MLM Solution

-This MLM solution has six level of payments.git
+This MLM solution has six level of payments.\
 Levels are made using tree data structure(clusure table) which makes it better than all the recursive solutions out there.